Marcodeg/HomeKitLightbulbController/README.md

 _* A fluid animation that goes from one color to another recreating a gradient._

-_**You can check if the light bulb is RGBUIColor or if it has other types of services such as intensity._
+_**You can check if the light bulb is RGB or if it has other types of services such as intensity._